 Projective Techniques Examples in Qualitative

-One of the most common techniques we use in Focus Group / In-Depth Interviews / Ethnography is Projective and Enabling Techniques.
-To make it simpler, it is a tactic of asking a question that taps into one’s imagination rather than logical/factual and often used because of two main reasons:
+Projective and enabling techniques are the most common in focus groups, in-depth interviews, and ethnography.
+To make it simpler, it is a tactic of asking a question that taps into one’s imagination rather than logical/factual and is often used because of two main reasons:

 Why do we use projective and enabling techniques?

-1. To help the respondents express their opinion / articulate their thoughts/opinion.
+1. To help the respondents express their opinions / articulate their thoughts/opinions.

 2. To explore deeper subconscious attitudes towards motives or behaviour or even brand perception.

 1. This is just a tool for your discussion.
-It might not suit you or your client/professor / whoever initiate the research.
+It might not suit you, your client/professor / whoever initiates the research.
 If you are not comfortable with it, then do not use it.

 2. This technique is not fixed, so be creative and play around with it as you see fit.

-3. It might seem simple, but your participant might not find it as easy as you thought it would be.
-Normally, you need to do some warm-up, and you need to set up the mindset that it is only a game or mental exercise, and you want to hear what they think.
+3. It might seem simple, but your participant might not find it as easy as you thought.
+Usually, you need to do some warm-up and set up the mindset that it is only a game or mental exercise, and you want to hear what they think.

-4. Some groups/cultures might find it easier (the US and Europe) and some would find it difficult (Asia mostly) because of our cultural, values and communication differences.
-However, I believe all human beings are born with imagination, so you need to rephrase or make it easy for them to allow you to access their left brain (figuratively of course).
+4. Some groups/cultures might find it easier (the US and Europe), and some would find it difficult (Asia mainly) because of our cultural, values and communication differences.
+However, I believe all human beings are born with imagination, so you need to rephrase or make it easy for them to allow you to access their left brain (figuratively, of course).

-5. The researcher/moderator/person who asks this question will need to make a judgement call if the technique is suitable with the audience/type of participant.
-For example, when you talk to a profession like an accountant dealing with factual and numerical data day-in-day-out, they might struggle with this technique.
+5. The researcher/moderator/person who asks this question must make a judgement call if the technique suits the audience/type of participant.
+For example, when you talk to a professional like an accountant dealing with factual and numerical data day in and day out, they might struggle with this technique.

 6. Again, use it only when you are comfortable.
-Under no circumstances you start asking this question by saying – oh I have a stupid question to ask, bla bla bla.
-If you don’t believe it, others won’t believe it too.
+Under no circumstances do you start asking this question by saying – oh, I have a stupid question to ask, bla bla bla.
+If you don’t believe it, others won’t believe it, too.

 So, let’s get down to it.